snguy6/GEOL-117/README.md

 Hi!
-My name is Sofia, I love geology!
+My name is Sofia.